MiguelHigueraDev/discord-card-react/README.md

 1. Fork the repository and clone it
 2. Make a new branch using the command `git switch -c BranchName`
-3. Install dependencies by using your package manager of choice (for example: `npm install`)
+3. Install dependencies using your package manager of choice (for example: `npm install`)
 4. Start the development server to see your changes live using `npm run dev`
-5. Once you have finished implementing your feature/fixing something commit your changes and [open a PR!](https://github.com/MiguelHigueraDev/discord-card-react/pulls)
+6. Once you have finished your work, commit your changes and [open a PR!](https://github.com/MiguelHigueraDev/discord-card-react/pulls)

 ## Credits